ECON 460

 Women should have the same chance of being elected to political office as men.

 Responses to this question appear as variable Q22 in Round 5, as Q18 in Round 6, and as Q16 in Round 7.
+You will use this variable to estimate the impact of female heads of state on support for female political leaders.

 gen year = year(dofc(DATE))